 If you believe you meet all five elements after reading this, ask for a pre-hearing conference with the Administrative Hearing Coordinator (AHC) in your local DSHS office.
 Call the AHC coordinator at 360-725-4620 to find out who your local AHC is.

 Tell the AHC you will ask the judge at your administrative hearing to apply equitable estoppel to your case.
 If the AHC agrees, they can fill out a “Stipulation and Agreed Order of Dismissal” form to give the judge at your hearing.

-*If the AHC does not agree with you, go to your administrative hearing.
+* If the AHC does not agree with you, go to the administrative hearing.
 Tell the judge you are presenting an equitable estoppel defense.
-You must show the judge you meet each of the five elements of this defense by clear and convincing evidence.
+You must show the judge you meet all five elements of this defense by clear and convincing evidence.
 (We explain below.)